 Kristen Ashley grew up in Indiana, has lived in Colorado and the West Country of England but now she calls the Valley of the Sun home.
 Thus she has been blessed to have friends and family around the globe.
 Her posse is loopy (to say the least), but loopy is good when you want to write.
 Kristen has published over 60 romance novels.
 Her work has been translated into 13 different languages.
 She’s sold nearly three million books and has won or been nominated for numerous awards.
 She’s started the Rock Chick Nation as a way to give back to her readers.
 RCN has a variety of programs to promote a strong female community and has given over $125,000 to women’s charities.

 David Baldacci has been writing since childhood, when his mother gave him a lined notebook in which to write down his stories.
 (Much later, when David thanked her for being the spark that ignited his writing career, she revealed that she’d given him the notebook to keep him quiet, because “every mom needs a break now and then.”)
-David published his first novel, Absolute Power, in 1996.
-The feature film adaptation followed with Clint Eastwood as its director and star.
-In total, David has published 36 novels for adults; all have been national and international bestsellers, and several have been adapted for film and television.
+He has published 36 novels for adults; all have been national and international bestsellers, and several have been adapted for film and television.
 His novels are published in over 45 languages and in more than 80 countries, with over 130 million worldwide sales.
-David has also published six novels for younger readers.
-A lifelong Virginian, David received his Bachelor’s degree from Virginia Commonwealth University and his law degree from the University of Virginia School of Law, after which he practiced law in Washington, D.C.
-In addition to being a prolific writer, David is a devoted philanthropist, and his greatest efforts are dedicated to his family’s Wish You Well Foundation®.
-Established by David and his wife, Michelle, the Wish You Well Foundation supports family and adult literacy in the United States by fostering and promoting the development and expansion of literacy and educational programs.
-In 2008 the Foundation partnered with Feeding America to launch Feeding Body & Mind, a program to address the connection between literacy, poverty and hunger.
-Through Feeding Body & Mind, more than 1 million new and gently used books have been collected and distributed through food banks to families in need.
+He has also published six novels for younger readers.
+David is also the cofounder, along with his wife, Michelle, of the Wish You Well Foundation®, which is dedicated to supporting literacy efforts across the United States.
 David and his family live in Virginia.
+Photo Credit: Guy Bell

 Diana Gabaldon is the author of the award-winning, #1 NYT-bestselling Outlander novels, described by Salon magazine as "the smartest historical sci-fi adventure-romance story ever written by a science Ph.D. with a background in scripting ‘Scrooge McDuck’ comics."
 The adventure began in 1991 with the classic Outlander ("historical fiction with a Moebius twist") and has continued through seven more New York Times-bestselling novels - Dragonfly in Amber, Voyager, Drums of Autumn, The Fiery Cross, A Breath of Snow and Ashes, An Echo in the Bone, and Written in My Own Heart.
 With more than 28 million copies in print worldwide, the series is published in 26 countries and 23 languages, and includes The Outlandish Companion , Volumes One and Two, which are nonfiction (well, relatively) works which provide details on the settings, background, characters, research, and writing of the first eight novels in the Outlander series of novels.
 Diana is serving as a Co-Producer and advisor for the popular Outlander TV series, produced by the Starz network and Tall Ship Productions and distributed by Sony International, which is based on her novels. ,